ash-project/ash/documentation/how_to/upgrade.md

 ### Resources are not interchangeable with `Ash.Type` anymore

 In 2.0 it was possible to pass an Ash resource in all places where some instance of `Ash.Type` was supported.
-In 3.0 resources don't implement the `Ash.Type` behaviour anymore.
+In 3.0 resources (except for embedded resources) don't implement the `Ash.Type` behaviour anymore.

 #### What you'll need to change